SfS-ASCL/Marc2MODS/README.md

 It makes use of a stylesheet retrieved from http://www.loc.gov/standards/marcxml/xslt

-The conversion from MARC-21 to NOD is currently being served at:
+The conversion from MARC-21 to MODS is currently being served at:

 ```http://weblicht.sfs.uni-tuebingen.de/converter/Marc2MODS/ ```